giaguaro/PROTACable/README.md

 ## Usage

 Due to the complexity of the pipeline, each stage was kept operating separately such that there is a finer control over the output before the subsequent stage is activated.
 The majority of the stages in the pipeline do more than one task.
-To get familiar with the tasks refer to our paper: [**doi link here**].
+To get familiar with the tasks refer to our paper.

 First, you need to define the PROTACable environment: